 The compensation committee meets in connection with most regularly scheduled meetings of the board of directors, and holds meetings after the commencement of each year specifically devoted to evaluating corporate and individual performance during the prior year and making compensation decisions on such basis.
 In preparation for such decisions, our president and chief executive officer generally reviews the performance of officers other than himself and, in consultation with the compensation committee and at its direction, makes certain recommendations to the compensation committee relating to their compensation.
-The compensation committee reviews such recommendations and makes changes to such recommendations as it deems appropriate.
-All executive compensation determinations are made by the compensation committee in the absence of management.
+The compensation committee reviews such recommendations are made by the compensation committee in the absence of management.